The Evolution of Tight Ends in the NFL

 Dallas Clark spent most of his career with Peyton Manning, and you couldn’t ask for a better quarterback to play for.
 He was drafted in the first round back in 2003, and played with Indy for nine seasons before Baltimore and Tampa Bay.
 Clark had over 5,000 receiving yards in his career, posting 53 touchdowns.
 He had two double-digit touchdown seasons and had a career-high 100 receptions and 1,106 yards in 2009 which was his only Pro Bowl and All-Pro season.

 Long time Pittsburgh great, Heath Miller was a crowd favorite and a very good tight end when all was said and done.
 Miller finished with over 6,500 receiving yards and 45 touchdowns.
 He never had off the chart seasons but was a productive tight end who could be relied upon.
 Miller went to the Pro Bowl twice, and was also a two-time Super Bowl champion.
 He was drafted 30th overall back in 2005, and put together a very strong career.

 19. Keith Jackson

 Keith Jackson put together over 5,000 receiving yards and he had 49 receiving touchdowns as well.
-Jackson went to the Pro Bowl five times, and was an All-Pro three times.
+Jackson went to the Pro Bowl five times and was an All-Pro three times.
 He also won a Super Bowl as well, which adds to his strong track record.
-Jackson’s rookie season he had a 81-869-6 line, and averaged 12.0 yards per reception for his career.
-He never followed his rookie season, but in his last year he had ten receiving touchdowns and was more of a red zone threat at that time in his career.
+Jackson’s rookie season he had an 81-869-6 line and averaged 12.0 yards per reception for his career.
+He never followed his rookie season, but in his last year, he had ten receiving touchdowns and was more of a red zone threat at that time in his career.